arthurmco/familyline-server-test/README.md

 Also a way for me to learn Rust.

-This code is not too good, but I will probably clean it.
+This code is not too good, but I will probably make it clearer.

-Also, no test suite.
+Also, no test suite yet.
 My [other Rust experimental program](https://gist.github.com/arthurmco/92ab10eb55cbc332132010bb5b46502a) has some.